bioinfo-ibms-pumc/SMART/README.md

 ```

 ## SMART-Database download
-Since the raw SMART-database consists of huge number of formulae with their evidences, users who want to use the raw SMART-database can contact us, and we are considering providing an online version in the future.
+Since the raw SMART-database consists of huge number of formulae with their evidences, with database size exceeds 1 Terabyte, users who want to use the raw SMART-database can contact us, and we are considering providing an online version in the future.
 ##

 ---